madsailor/SMF-Extension/README.md

 *A compiled and ready-to-install version of this extension is available at the [LibreOffice Extension Center](http://extensions.libreoffice.org/extension-center/smf-extension/).*

-Currently the SMF Extension supports retrieving data only from Yahoo Finance.
+Currently the SMF Extension supports retrieving data from Morningstar and Yahoo Finance.
 I hope that providing the code openly will allow others who may have more time or skill to implement additional functionality.

 Usage
 ------------------------
-The SMF Extension adds a new function to Calc titled GETYAHOO.
-This function can be used as follows:
+The SMF Extension adds three new functions to Calc.
+These functions can be used as follows:

     =GETYAHOO(ticker,datacode)
+    =GETMORNINGKEY(ticker,datacode)
+    =GETMORNINGFIN(ticker,datacode)

 Where *ticker* is the standard symbol ex.
 AAPL and *datacode* is the data element desired.

-The current datacode list:
+The Yahoo datacode list:
 -------------

-*The full code list is demonstrated in the YahooExample.ods spreadsheet*
+*The full Yahoo code list is demonstrated in the YahooExample.ods spreadsheet*

 Code|Element||Code|Element||Code|Element
 ----|----|----|----|----|----|----|----